Research groups

 Research Summary

 Broadly, my research is concerned with the language processing, especially reading development.
-I am interested in how children learn to read words and comprehend text, and more generally, the relationship between spoken language and written language.
-A key aim at present to specify some of the mechanisms involved in the transition from novice to expert.
+I am interested in how children learn to read words and comprehend text.
+Key aims at present are to specify some of the mechanisms involved in the transition from novice to expert, and to better understand how experience with written language emerges and serves to drive development through childhood and into adolescence.
 We also study language processing in skilled adults, addressing the issue of how skilled behaviour emerges via language learning experience.

 For more information, visit our research hub at ReadOxford and our academic research group home page.